yaritaft/django_weather_challenge/README.md

 ## How to use the API

+When running the APP you can go to this URL with your browser: http://127.0.0.1:8000/swagger/ There you will be able find how to make requests you will also be able to test the API directly from there without having to use postman or curl.
-Inside weather/documentation/postman_collections you will be able to find postman collections with examples of how to query the API to get different results.
+Moreover inside weather/documentation/postman_collections you will be able to find postman collections with examples of how to query the API to get different results if you want to do it that way.

 ## Tests and code coverage
 Unit tests and integration tests were made.
 Integration tests only work with the API up and running.